-Her designs have been featured in The Decorative Painter (magazine of the National Society), Painting Magazine, Quick and Easy Painting, PaintWorks, ToleWorld, the Christmas ornament issue of PaintWorks, Craftworks, and Create and Decorate magazines, as well as Pixelated Palette and Painting E-Zines.
-Barbara has been named to the Directory of Traditional American Crafts by Early American Life Magazine for over 12 years.
+Her designs have been featured in The Decorative Painter (magazine of the National Society), Painting Magazine, Quick and Easy Painting, PaintWorks, ToleWorld, the Christmas ornament issue of PaintWorks, Craftworks, Painting World, and Create and Decorate magazines, as well as Pixelated Palette and Painting E-Zines.
+Barbara has been named to the Directory of Traditional American Crafts by Early American Life Magazine since 2004.
 The artists on this exclusive list represent the best "for their finely wrought skill" in telling wonderful stories with their reproduction artwork.

 Barbara has been commissioned by Colonial Williamsburg to paint pieces sold in the foundation's shops.
 Her passion for Williamsburg enables her to add much love in her work for the colonial capitol of Virginia.
 Barbara demonstrates "country tin painting" at the St. George Tucker House in Colonial Williamsburg when she visits each December where she has met some very interesting people from around the world.